wp-plugins/fb-comments-importer/readme.txt

 2. FB Comments Importer PRO

 == Changelog ==

+= 1.6.2 2015-03-09 =
+* Few interface changes
+* From version 1.6.2 plugin is capable to fetch unlimited number of posts from facebook page

 = 1.6.1 2015-02-12 =
 * fixed bug related with short links auto follow